istio/istio.io/content/help/ops/setup/validation/index.md

 set.
 If you're not using helm, you'll need to find a generate YAML that includes the populated webhook array.

-The istio-galley validation configuration is fail closed.
+The `istio-galley` validation configuration is fail-close.
 If configuration exists and is scoped properly, the webhook will be invoked.
-A missing `caBundle`, bad cert, or network connectivity problem will produce an error message when the resource is created/updated.
+A missing `caBundle`, bad certificate, or network connectivity problem will produce an error message when the resource is created/updated.
 If you don’t see any error message and the webhook wasn’t invoked and the webhook configuration is valid, your cluster is